phip1611/generic-netlink-user-kernel-rust/README.md

 **independent** userland components, that all act as standalone binaries and talk to the kernel module via Netlink.

-The userland components are:
+The (standalone, independent) userland components are:
 1) a Rust program using [neli](https://crates.io/crate/neli) as abstraction/library for (Generic) Netlink
 2) a C program using [libnl](https://www.infradead.org/~tgr/libnl/) as abstraction/library for (Generic) Netlink
 3) a pure C program using raw sockets and no library for abstraction _(originally not my work; see below - but I adjusted some parts)_

-*The kernel code and 3) are inspired by (I don't know the author but from the comments I guess) **Anurag Chugh** ([Blogger](https://www.blogger.com/profile/15390575283968794206), [Website](http://www.lithiumhead.com/)).*
+*The pure C program (3) code is inspired, or in fact a copy, of the code on [electronicsfaq.com](http://www.electronicsfaq.com/2014/02/generic-netlink-sockets-example-code.html) by (I don't know the author but from the comments I guess) **Anurag Chugh**
+([Blogger](https://www.blogger.com/profile/15390575283968794206), [Website](http://www.lithiumhead.com/)).*

 ## Netlink vs Generic Netlink
 Netlink knows about *families* and each family has an ID statically assigned in the Kernel code, see `<linux/netlink.h>`.
 Generic Netlink is one of these families and it can be used to create new families on the fly/during runtime.
 A new family ID gets assigned temporarily for the name and with this ID you can start to send or listen for messages on the given ID (in Kernel and in userland).
+Therefore the ID is used for adressing packets in Netlink.

 Generic Netlink (`<linux/genetlink.h>`) also helps you in the kernel code with some convenient functions for receiving and replying, and it offers `struct genlmsghdr`.
-The struct `struct genlmsghdr` offers the two important properties `cmd` and `version`. `cmd` is used to trigger an specific action on the receiving side whereas `version` can be used to cope with different versions (e.g. older code, newer versions of your app).
+The struct `struct genlmsghdr` offers the two important properties `cmd` and `version`. `cmd` is used to trigger a specific action on the receiving side whereas `version` can be used to cope with different versions (e.g. older code, newer versions of your app).

 A ***Generic Netlink*** message is a message that has the following structure: